 MSC Seaside is one of the newest ship from the Italian cruise line, MSC Cruises.
 It sails Caribbean itineraries year-round out of Miami.

 MSC Seaside has many features that will appeal to families cruising with toddlers.
-First, babies and toddlers have their own large dedicated play space in the Kids’ club section of the ship.
+First, babies and toddlers have their own large play space in the Kids’ club section of the ship.

 This room features developmentally appropriate toys and activities from Chicco.
 The space is very large, spacious, colorful and designed to appeal to babies and toddlers.